GDCh top issues

 Vaccination against Covid‐19 (February 2021)

-The escalating Covid-19 pandemic has seen multiple vaccines against the disease being developed and approved at a record pace.
+The escalating Covid-19 pandemic has resulted in multiple vaccines against the disease being developed and approved at record speed.
 Researchers used both established and new strategies.

 Article by Michael Groß in the Nachrichten aus der Chemie (Free Access): https://doi.org/10.1002/nadc.20214106859